-Understand the big picture of your area and employer.
-Nothing should stop you from continuing to develop your craft in all that you do, but you should see how everything fits together and plan accordingly.
 Do you live in a crowded area with lots of people vying for one position, or do you live somewhere small where there are few applicants?
 Does your employer care about your certifications, or is he or she more concerned with experience and performance?
-You can tailor what you do with what is wanted.
+You can tailor what you do with what employers are looking for from you.

-The more HVAC situations you have dealt with, typically, the better your pay becomes.
+The more work experience you have typically the better your pay.
 However, working all sorts of installations and repairs takes time.

-To speed up developing your on-the-job expertise, get all the experience you can while on the clock, and then see if you can volunteer your services to other organizations (installing an air conditioner at the local church, etc.).
+To speed up developing your on-the-job expertise, get all the experience you can while on the clock.
+See if you can volunteer your services to other organizations (installing an air conditioner at the local community center, etc.).

-Some fields just make more money than others, simple as that.
+Some fields may be more lucrative than others.
 For example, commercial buildings may pay more than residential ones.
 Understanding the industry makes you more prepared to learn the skills that equal higher salaries.
 You’ll also be more flexible if a new technique or field rapidly emerges.

 Getting to the salary you want requires you to put in the work.
-Always remember, effort is attractive, and experience is what employers want to see.
-Find areas you like working in and kinds of jobs you love doing.
-The good money will follow, and you won’t feel like you sold your soul trying to get it.
+Always remember, effort is attractive, and employers are looking for experience.
+Find areas you like working in and jobs you enjoy doing.

-And if you haven't yet started HVAC training but are interested in the field, you can see what schools are available in your area or online here.
-Training can be completed in as few as 6 months!
+And if you haven't yet started HVAC training, but are interested in the field, you can see what schools are available in your area or online here.
+Training can be completed in as few as six months.

 Looking for HVAC technician training?
 Find local programs.